chetnashah/javawork/androidbasics/ViewModel.md

 `isAssignableFrom`: `clazz.isAssignableFrom(Foo.class)` will be true whenever the class represented by the clazz object is a superclass or superinterface of Foo, or in other words, Foo is a subclass of clazz.

+`ViewModelProvider.Factory` interface has one method to be implemented: `create` method.

 e.g.
 ```java